An API (application programming interface) is a software-to-software interface that enables two applications to exchange data with each other.

-An API is a software-to-software interface that enables two applications to exchange data among each other or a software intermediary that allows two applications to communicate with each other and share data among each other.
+Or a software intermediary that allows two applications to communicate with each other and share data with each other.

 API shows how two applications interact with each other.
-An API makes it easier to develop a program by providing all the building blocks, and at the end, the developer put all the blocks together to form an API.
+The API development makes it easier to create a program by providing all the building blocks, and at the end, the developer put all the blocks together to form an API.

-- Facebook wall feeds enable the customers to display the post from their different facebook pages on the webstore.
+- Facebook wall feeds enable customers to display the post from their different Facebook pages on the webstore.

 - ABC website integrates Youtube.
 So that the users on ABC can watch Youtube videos without leaving the actual website.

-It’s very hard nowadays to move around the technology without getting jounced into some reference to the API’s.
+It’s very hard nowadays to move around the technology without some reference to the API.

-In simple terms, API’s are defined set of rules which govern how one application communicates with other applications.
+In simple terms, APIs have defined sets of rules which govern how one application communicates with other applications.

-Opencart is one such CMS that, principally, makes ecommerce web development easier and profound.
+Opencart is one such CMS that, principally, makes ecommerce web development easier and more profound.

-But the thing is, exchanging and fetching of data between the platform, web server, database and frontend are simple and direct in case of the web application as they all are part of same software components.
+But the thing is, exchanging and fetching data between the platform, web server, database and frontend are simple and direct in the case of the web application as they all are part of the same software components.

-But this is not in the case of mobile applications, as to exchange data with the database in case of a mobile app is not direct, the exchange takes place via a bridge called API.
+But this is not the case for mobile applications, as to exchange data with the database in case of a mobile app is not direct, the exchange takes place via a bridge called API.

 So to create an app from the same database as the ecommerce website, API developers have to develop a number of APIs.

-API’s make it possible for Hyperlocal applications like Zomato, Food panda to fetch the location of the customer to deliver the food and for the Uber to get the pickup & drop location of the customer just by using the services of tech giant Google.
+APIs make it possible for Hyperlocal applications like Zomato, and Swiggy to fetch the location of the customer to deliver the food and for Uber to get the pickup & drop location of the customer just by using the services of tech giant Google.

-Now if we are talking about API’s in eCommerce then If you are having an Opencart eCommerce marketplace and wants to have the marketplace like features & functionalities on other applications too like on a mobile application or ERP.
+Now if we are talking about APIs in eCommerce then If you are having an Opencart eCommerce marketplace and want to have marketplace-like features & functionalities on other applications too like on a mobile application or ERP.

 So for that, you can go with Opencart Marketplace Web Services API Module which uses REST API by which you can use functions of Opencart Marketplace in other applications like mobile applications and ERP.

-It will allow the developer to implement many functionalities of Opencart Marketplace like seller dashboard, seller orders etc to another platform like Android and iOS.
+It will allow the developer to implement many functionalities of Opencart Marketplace like seller dashboard, seller orders etc to other platforms like Android and iOS.

 After implementing the API of Opencart Marketplace, the store owner can manage their store from other applications like from their mobile, POS & through the ERP.

-API’s perform all the functionalities by exposing some of the program internal functions to the outside world in a limited manner that is what makes applications to share data among each other without requiring to share all the app code.
+APIs perform all the functionalities by exposing some of the program’s internal functions to the outside world in a limited manner which is what makes applications share data with each other without requiring to share all the app code.

-The words “web services” mean using online services like internet surfing, but for the technical people like developers, it has some different meaning.
+The words “web services” mean using online services like internet surfing, but for technical people like developers, it has some different meanings.